-There are two types of platforms used by the teacher in teaching English TOEFL course by using Zoom meeting and YouTube Live Streaming during one semester in the academic year 2020/2021.
-There are 155 students in the fifth semester in ITB AAS Indonesia as a research object.
-In classroom settings with desks, tables, and blackboards, teaching does not have to be done; it can be done in people's rooms, millions of miles away behind their personal computers.
+There are two types of platforms used by the teacher in teaching English TOEFL course by using Zoom meeting and Live Streaming YouTube during 1 semester in the academic year 2020/2021.
+There are 155 students in the fifth semester in Institute Technology Business AAS Indonesia Surakarta as a research object.
+In classroom settings with desks, tables, and blackboards, teaching does not have to be does in people's rooms, millions of miles away behind their personal computers.
 This led to the asynchronous system of teaching, in which teaching and learning have a period.
 While this has now been synchronous with the use of interactive applications with which we can use live links, this is much like teaching in the classroom (Bernard et al., 2004).

-During the COVID-19 pandemic, a Zoom video conferencing application is currently one of the tools most often used by lecturers for two-way or synchronous communication media in the teaching and learning process.
+During the COVID-19 pandemic, a Zoom video conferencing application is currently of the tools most often used by lecturers for two-way or synchronous communication media in the teaching and learning process.
 According to Simonson et al., (2018, pp. 44-45), Zoom is a simple online video conferencing tool that can be used to meet with classes.
 Lecturers/teachers and students enjoy seeing each other through the application's video conferencing capabilities.
-The use of Zoom as a synchronous classroom meeting place facilitates lecturers/teachers and students' engagement.
+The use of Zoom as a synchronous classroom meeting place facilitates lecturers/teachers and students' engement.
 The meeting room encourages students to collaborate through Zoom's grouping.
-A zoom is a tool used to video conference p-ISSN: 2621-8844 Vol 4 No 1 e-ISSN: 2621-9395 allowing the option to teach, discuss, share computer screen, use interactive, whiteboards, break into smaller groups in separate rooms for small group activities and discussion and recording (Mary, 2019:62).
+A zoom is a tool used to video conference allowing the option to teach, discuss, share computer screen, use interactive, whiteboards, break into smaller groups in 3-parate rooms for small group activities and discussion and recording (Mary, 2019, p.
+62).
 The students can attend from any geographical location with an internet connection and video capability.